kubeflow/website/content/en/docs/distributions/minikf/minikf-vagrant.md

 [#minikf](https://kubeflow.slack.com/messages/CGRKM3N0G/) Slack channel,
 ask questions, request features, and get support for MiniKF.

-To join the Kubeflow Slack workspace, please see [here](/docs/about/community/#slack).
+Refer to the [Community Slack Guide](/docs/about/community/#slack) for how to join the Kubeflow Slack workspace.

 ### System requirements
 For a smooth experience we recommend that your system meets the